alexandrebarachant/muse-lsl/README.md

 print('Stream has ended')
 ```

-## Alternate Data Sources
+## Alternate Data Types

 In addition to EEG, the Muse also provides data from an accelerometer, gyroscope, and, in the case of the Muse 2, a photoplethysmography (PPG) sensor.
-These data sources can be enabled via command line arguments or by passing the correct parameters to the `stream` function.
+These data types can be enabled via command line arguments or by passing the correct parameters to the `stream` function.
 Once enabled, PPG, accelerometer, and gyroscope data will streamed in their own separate LSL streams named "PPG", "ACC", and "GYRO", respectively.

 To stream data from all sensors in a Muse 2 from the command line: